Australia 195 all out vs India on 1st day of 2nd test - WHIZ News

-MELBOURNE, Australia (AP) — Australia had a humiliating batting collapse on its marquee day of its cricket summer, crashing to a total of 195 on Saturday in the Boxing Day test match against India at the Melbourne Cricket Ground.
+MELBOURNE, Australia (AP) — Australia is talking tough despite suffering a humiliating batting collapse on its marquee day of the cricket summer, crashing to a total of 195 on Saturday in the Boxing Day test match against India at the Melbourne Cricket Ground.

-Leading the four-test cricket series 1-0, the home side chose to bat first in sunny conditions.
-Skipper Tim Paine’s men lasted only 72.3 overs and India scored 36-1 in reply at stumps Saturday.
+Leading the four-test cricket series 1-0 , the home side chose to bat first in sunny conditions.
+Skipper Tim Paine’s men lasted only 72.3 overs.

-On a first-day pitch which surprisingly offered assistance to the slow bowlers, off-spinner Ravi Ashwin took 3-35 and pace spearhead Jasprit Bumrah claimed 4-56 as Australia lost 7-71.
+On a first-day pitch which surprisingly offered assistance to seamers, swing bowlers and the slow bowlers, off-spinner Ravi Ashwin took 3-35 and pace spearhead Jasprit Bumrah claimed 4-56 as Australia lost 7-71.

 India showed on Saturday it was determined to rebound strongly from a disastrous eight-wicket loss in the first test in Adelaide, where India was bowled out for its lowest test score of 36.